SewerynKaminski/Advent-of-Code-in-V/modules/year2023/day08/README.md

 It seems like you're meant to use the left/right instructions to navigate the network.
 Perhaps if you have the camel follow the same instructions, you can escape the haunted wasteland!

-After examining the maps for a bit, two nodes stick out: AAA and ZZZ.
-You feel like AAA is where you are now, and you have to follow the left/right instructions until you reach ZZZ.
+After examining the maps for a bit, two nodes stick out: `AAA` and `ZZZ`.
+You feel like `AAA` is where you are now, and you have to follow the left/right instructions until you reach `ZZZ`.

 This format defines each node of the network individually.
 For example: